AnggaR96s/Reforestation/README.md

-## I bought shoes from a drug dealer once.
-I don't know what he laced them with, but I was tripping all day.
+## Why did the Clydesdale give the pony a glass of water?
+Because he was a little horse!